Sumitkumar09876/DSA1/README.md

 A graph is a non-linear data structure consisting of nodes (vertices) and edges.
 Graphs can be directed or undirected, and they can have weighted or unweighted edges.

+### Arrays

+Arrays are a collection of elements stored in contiguous memory locations.
+They provide fast access to elements using an index.

+### Strings

+Strings are sequences of characters.
+They are typically implemented as arrays of characters with a null terminator.

+### Pointers

+Pointers are variables that store memory addresses.
+They are widely used in C++ for dynamic memory allocation and manipulation of data structures.

+### Object-Oriented Programming (OOP)

+Object-Oriented Programming (OOP) is a programming paradigm based on the concept of "objects," which can contain data and code to manipulate that data.
+In C++, classes and objects are used to implement OOP principles such as encapsulation, inheritance, and polymorphism.

+### Standard Template Library (STL)

+The Standard Template Library (STL) is a collection of generic data structures and algorithms provided by the C++ standard library.
+It includes containers like vectors, lists, maps, and algorithms for sorting, searching, and manipulating these containers.

 ## Algorithms

 ### Sorting Algorithms